Hamps Hall - Peak District

 There are 9 bedrooms at Hamps Hall, made up of 4 doubles, 4 twins, and 1 triple.
-There are also 5 bath/shower rooms, all recently renovated with plenty of hot water!
+There are also 5 bath/shower rooms.

 Garden and Games Room

 There are gardens leading from the French doors in the Dining Room with a patio and plenty of tables and chairs.
 A barbeque is provided, perfect for those summer months (please bring the coals for it with you)!
-There is a private garden to enjoy and walks from Hamps Hall over the hill directly to the Manifold Valley and on to Dovedale for the more energetic!
+There is a private garden to enjoy and walks from Hamps Hall over the hill directly to the Manifold Valley and on to Dovedale for the more energetic.

 Hamps Hall also has a games room, with a table tennis table, and table football, great to challenge your fellow guests, or for the children to burn off some excess energy!

 Hamps Hall doesn't have a hot tub but it is possible to rent one out from a recommended supplier.
 Please note we do charge an extra £40 for any hot tub usage on site.

 You’ll find something for everyone in the stunning Peak District, no matter their age or gender!
-From stunning local walks to getting the heart pumping with paintballing, visit our ‘Activties and Ideas’ section for more information!
+From stunning local walks to getting the heart pumping with paintballing, visit our ‘Experiences’ section for more information!

-For the third year running we have won the Trip Advisor Certificate of Excellence.
-We own and run Hamps Hall so you can be rest assured that our high standards are met.
+For the fourth year running, we have won the Trip Advisor Certificate of Excellence.
+We own and run Hamps Hall so you can rest assured that our high standards are met.
 You can find all of these on our Trip Advisor page – we like to be transparent about feedback.
-CLick on the reviews section to read more.
+Click on the reviews section to read more.